nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 2b. tCheck detects that the specified employee does not exist.

-        * 2b1. tCheck requests the user to re-enter a valid index that corresponds with an existing employee.
+        * 2b1. tCheck requests the user to re-enter a valid index that corresponds to an existing employee.

         * 2b2.
 User enters new index.

-        Steps 2b1-2b2 are repeated until the index entered is a valid index.
+        Steps 2b1-2b2 are repeated until the index entered is valid.

         Use case resumes from step 3.